AbishekThapa/South-East-Queensland-Public-Transport-Analysis/ANALYTICAL_REPORT.md

 *   **Performance Analysis:** Integrate real-time GTFS data to analyze on-time performance and identify routes or times of day prone to delays.
 *   **Accessibility Study:** Use network graph analysis to identify "transport deserts" or areas with poor access to key amenities like hospitals and employment centers.
-*   **Develop an Interactive Dashboard:** Create a web-based dashboard (using Streamlit or Dash) to allow planners and the public to explore these insights dynamically.
+*   **Develop an Interactive Dashboard:** Create a web-based dashboard (using Streamlit or Dash) or Power BI to allow planners and the public to explore these insights dynamically.